appindesign/M-Time-Series/readme.md

 The function needs to be told the timestamp to round, the origin of the datetime dimension, the interval between co-ordinates on the dimension and whether you wish to round up, down or to the nearest co-ordinate.
 The timestamp and the origin must be of the same type.
 They may of type time, date or datetime.

-## MonthAsM
+## MonthLetter
-Solve the problem of month names taking up too much space in a visual.
+Solves the problem of month names taking up too much space in a visual.

-The function converts a month name to a one letter abbreviation.
+The function converts a date to a one letter abbreviation.
 One, or more, empty characters are added if a month shares its first character with another month.

 ## StartOfWeekNOfMonth
 Solve problems like finding the first Monday of the month, the 2nd Thursday or the last Friday.